ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~

 where `payload` is the previous VDAF message sent by the leader.
 If this
-operation fails, then the helper fails with error `vdaf-prep-next-error`.
+operation fails, then the helper fails with error `vdaf-prep-error`.
+Otherwise,
-Otherwise, it interprets `out` as follows.
-If this is the last round of VDAF
+it interprets `out` as follows.
+If this is the last round of VDAF preparation
-preparation phase, then `out` is the helper's output share, in which case the
+phase, then `out` is the helper's output share, in which case the helper
-helper finishes.
-Otherwise, the helper continues with `out` as its next VDAF
+finishes.
+Otherwise, the helper continues with `out` as its next VDAF message.
-message.

 ### Aggregating Output Shares {#out-to-agg-share}